 Want to seriously dress up your mac?
 Add more cheese.
 Some sharp cheddar is nice, but so is some creamy goat cheese.
 Bonus points for a sprinkling of chopped or slivered fresh herbs (I like basil in the summer, sage in the fall).

-Carrie Dennett, MPH, RDN, is a Pacific Northwest-based registered dietitian nutritionist, freelance writer, intuitive eating counselor, author, and speaker.
-Her superpowers include busting nutrition myths and empowering women to feel better in their bodies and make food choices that support pleasure, nutrition and health.
+Carrie Dennett, MPH, RDN, is a Pacific Northwest-based registered dietitian nutritionist, journalist, intuitive eating counselor, author, and speaker.
+Her superpowers include busting nutrition myths and empowering women and men to feel better in their bodies and make food choices that support pleasure, nutrition and health.
 This post is for informational purposes only and does not constitute individualized nutrition or medical advice.

 Seeking 1-on-1 nutrition counseling?
-Carrie offers a 6-month Food & Body program (intuitive eating, body image, mindfulness, self-compassion) and a 4-month IBS management program (low-FODMAP diet coaching with an emphasis on increasing food freedom).
-Visit the links to learn more and book a free intro call to see if the program is a good fit, and if we’re a good fit!
+Learn more about her Food & Body, IBS management, and nutrition counseling programs, and book an intro call to see if the program is a good fit, and if we’re a good fit!

-Print This Post Print This Post
+Print This Post